-Blockchain empowers the IoT devices to enhance the security and bring transparency in IoT ecosystems.
+Blockchain empowers the IoT devices to enhance security and bring transparency in IoT ecosystems.
 According to IDC, 20% of all IoT deployments will enable blockchain-based solutions by 2019.

 Banks and Financial institutes like ING, Deutsche Bank, and HSBC are doing PoC to validate the blockchain technology.
-Apart from financial institutes, a wide range of companies have planned to experiment the potential of the blockchain.
+Apart from financial institutes, a wide range of companies have planned to experience the potential of the blockchain.

 Blockchain IoT disruptive use cases:

-Supply Chain and Logistics
+1. Supply Chain and Logistics

 Due to the lack of transparency and complications in the current supply chain and logistics, Blockchain and IoT combined can help enhance the reliability and traceability of the network.

-Once the data is saved on the Blockchain, stakeholders listed in the Smart Contracts get access to the information in the real-time.
+Once the data is saved on the Blockchain, stakeholders listed in the Smart Contracts get access to the information in real-time.
 Supply chain participants can accordingly prepare for transshipment and run cross-border transactions.

 How is “Golden State Foods” disrupting the Supply Chain and Logistics Industry?

-Golden State Foods(GSF) is a diversified supplier well-known for manufacturing and distribution of food products.
+Golden State Foods(GSF) is a diversified supplier, well-known for manufacturing and distribution of food products.
 Serving more than 125,000 restaurants, GSF is aimed at producing and delivering high-quality products.

 GSF is working with IBM to optimize the business processes using Blockchain and IoT.
 Sensors data collected on the blockchain ensure the issues are addressed and reported automatically before they create serious problems.

 How is NetObjex reshaping the automotive industry?

 NetObjex has demonstrated the smart parking solution using blockchain and IoT.
 The integration eases the process of finding a vacant space in the parking lot and automates the payments using crypto wallets.

 Smart IoT-enabled devices play a crucial role in our day-to-day lives.
 IoT enables the home security system to be managed remotely from the smartphone.

 How is Telstra trying to improve the security of smart homes?

-Telstra, Australian telecommunication, and media company provides the smart home solutions.
-The company has implemented blockchain and biometric security to ensure no one can manipulate the data from the smart devices.
-The sensitive user data such as biometrics, voice recognition, and facial recognition are stored on the blockchain for improved security.
+Telstra, Australian telecommunication, and media company provide the smart home solutions.
+The company has implemented blockchain and biometric security to ensure no one can manipulate the data captured from smart devices.

 Once the data is saved on the blockchain, it cannot be modified, and the access is only provided to the right person.

-Sharing economy has become one of the most adopted concepts all over the world.
-Blockchain could help create decentralized, shared economy applications to earn a considerable revenue by sharing the goods seamlessly.
+Sharing economy has become a widely adopted concept around the world.
+Blockchain could help create decentralized, shared economy applications to earn considerable revenue by sharing the goods seamlessly.

 How is Slock.it transforming the Sharing Economy business?